 1 Introduction

-Living in groups provides both costs and benefits to the group members, which individuals have to balance.
-Advantages of being in a group might be increased foraging success, offspring survival, or thermoregulation, while challenges might include increased parasitism, and competition (1).
-An individual’s sensory perception is also challenged in groups, due to the multitude of dynamic sensory information from group members, for example in leks, roosting sites, or even at human gatherings (2,3).
-Only a small fraction of this information is relevant to a receiver (4,5), which necessitates various adaptations to filter out irrelevant information, including unique calls or avoiding signal overlap with neighbours (6).
+Living in groups provides both costs and benefits to the group members (1).
+From a sensory perspective, group living can be challenging due to the multitude of dynamic sensory information provided by group members, for example in leks, at roosting sites, or at cocktail parties (2,3).
+Since only a small fraction of this information is relevant, it receiver apply massive filtering and selection during sensory processing and perception to extract relevant information (4,5).
+This sensory challenge in groups is becoming worse for animals that perceive their environment by actively radiating energy (9-11), i.e., active sensing animals in the strict sense (7, 8) such as electrolocating fish and echolocating bats.

+including unique calls or avoiding signal overlap with neighbours (6).

-Many studies to date have focused on sensory filtering in passive sensing animals, i.e., animals that sense their surroundings by receiving external energy (e.g., penguins, frogs, humans)(7,8).
-As each passively-sensing group member receives external information independently, their sensory processes do not affect other individuals around them.
+Many studies investigated sensory filtering in passive sensing animals, i.e., animals that sense their surroundings by receiving external energy (7,8).
+As each passively-sensing group member receives external information independently, their sensory processes do not affect each other.
 In contrast, active sensing animals like electrolocating fish or echolocating bats face a unique sensory challenge when actively sensing in social groups (9–11).

-Echolocating bats emit intense ultrasonic calls and detect their surroundings by listening for the echoes reflecting off objects around them (12).
-In groups however, a bat’s returning echoes can be overlapped by the calls and echoes from its neighbours, preventing detection of its surroundings(9).
-Active sensing animals thus face the issue that their information of interest is potentially masked by the multitude of surrounding signals in a group.
+Echolocating bats emit intense ultrasonic calls and perceive their surroundings by listening for the reflected echoes (12).
+In groups, however, the faint echoes-of-interest can be buried within the many calls and echoes from neighbouring bats (9), causing interference and masking of echoes during auditory processing.
 An echolocating bat in a group may thus end up metaphorically flying ‘blind’, as without detecting its own echoes the bat cannot sense the environment.

-A combination of laboratory and field studies have shown the diverse behavioural responses of bats in response to sensory challenge from groups and experimental playbacks.
-Bats increase call levels, alter temporal features such as call rate, duration and duty cycle (13–19), and spectral properties such as bandwidth and terminal frequency (20–24).
-These responses however are not uniform across species, with different species showing seemingly opposite responses to similar situations (14,15,25,26).

-There are two broad groups of echolocating bats (27) characterised by their duty cycle, i.e., the fraction of time spent emitting calls.
-The first and major group of bats are the low-duty cycle bats.
-They typically emit frequency-modulated (FM) calls.
-The second group is the high-duty cycle bats which typically emit calls with a long constant-frequency (CF) component and one or two flanking short FM components (CF-FM calls).
-In contrast to low-duty cycle bats, the calls of high-duty cycle bats are longer (10 to ≥ 50ms) and thus have higher duty cycles of ~30-60% (27).
-Higher duty cycle directly increases the probability of temporal overlap and thus masking of echoes by calls (28).
+To deal with these sensory challenges, bats may increase call levels, alter temporal features such as call rate, duration and duty cycle (13–19), and spectral features such as bandwidth and terminal frequency (20–24), yet with species-specific and situation-dependent differences (14,15,25,26), and increasing evidence challenging the severity of potential jamming (AMICHAI ET AL 2015, CVIKEL ET AL 2015, GÖTZE ET AL 2016, MAZAR & YOVEL 2020, BELEYUR & GOERLITZ 2019).
+Most of these studies (18,22,29) had been performed in so-called FM-bats, or low duty-cycle bats, which form the majority of all bats (27,30) and emit short and frequency-modulated (FM) calls with long pauses between calls.
+A second, less speciose group of bats are the CF- or high duty-cycle bats (mostly Rhinolophidae and Hipposideridae), which emit long calls with short pauses (27).
+The calls consist of a long constant-frequency (CF) component and one or two flanking short FM-components (CF-FM calls).
+Since these calls are long (10 to ≥ 50ms) with high duty cycles (~30-60%) and constant frequency (27), they have a high probability of spectro-temporal overlap of echoes and calls (28).

+Given the strong potential for masking, which makes high duty-cycle bats a unique system to study sensory strategies in challenging situations, and the simultaneous lack of studies in these species, we investigated echolocation in group flight in horseshoe bats.

 High-duty cycle bats such as rhinolophids and hipposiderids are thus likely to be more affected in group echolocation than low-duty cycle bats, making them a unique system to understand the sensory strategies echolocators use in challenging conditions.

 Most studies on group echolocation so far have investigated low-duty cycle bats (18,22,29), likely due their speciosity (~87% of all echolocating bats (27,30) and ease of call analysis.
 A wider variety of species need to be studied, to understand the echolocation responses in context of their ecology and auditory systems.